saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbData.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/dataimp4a.jpg">

 * After you press "Finish" you will most likely need to right click on your Tables folder > and choose Refresh.
 If you choose "Open Data Preview" for the Geocode table then you should see that there are two columns (they are decimal type) for longitude and latitude.
-In the next steps we will be creating spatial type columns, in our new tables, based on these columns.
+In the next steps you will be creating spatial-type columns, in your new tables, based on these columns.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/dataimp5.jpg">